Loading...

 New brain discovery could change treatment for schizophrenia

-Scientists have found hepatitis C virus in the brain lining of people with schizophrenia and bipolar disorder, offering potential new pathways for treatment and prevention.
+Scientists have found the hepatitis C virus in the brain lining of people with schizophrenia and bipolar disorder, offering potential new pathways for treatment and prevention.

 AvatarMB